• Skip to primary navigation

 • I used Jamaican sweet potatoes, but you can use any other white potato or even orange sweet potatoes.

-• Feel free to use any part of the chicken - chopped drumsticks, wings, breasts - just make sure it's boneless.
+• Feel free to use any part of the chicken - chopped drumsticks, wings,

 • Use 1 tablespoon dried thyme and ¼ teaspoon allspice if you can't obtain fresh thyme or pimento berries.

-• Cassava Dumplings
+• Cassava Dumpling

 • Brown Rice